COMO5-TrialsNet/COMO5-TrialsNet.github.io/index.md

 ---

 ### Main Objectives
-- Demonstrate the feasibility of continuous, real-time monitoring and the oppurtinities offered by 5G/6G networks.
+- Demonstrate the feasibility of continuous, real-time monitoring exploiting active support from future 5G/6G networks.
 - Assess the perceived societal and economic impact from the perspective of chronic patients.

+---

+### Trials
+Trials will be executed on the CNR site in Pisa, where other two Use Cases will take place, i.e., UC7 - Remote Proctoring and UC8 - Smart Ambulance.